-This blog is part of our Meaningful Work series.
+This blog is part of our Meaningful Careers series.
 Read the first blog here.

 I recall my conversation with Patrick, who had spent most of his career in retail and human resources across three continents, about his motivation to work.
 "It's hard to explain" he said, "I just seem to end up working for CEOs at the time where they need to do a major organisational change."
 He paused for a moment.
 "I love it.
 The intensity of the work, the positive impact it has on people despite the pain some have to go through.
 And I learn something new every time.
 There's never a dull moment!"